Cybersecurity Analyst I (Cyber Incident Response Team Analyst)

 - Additional years of work-related experience may be used to substitute for each year of formal education.
 (High School diploma or equivalent certificate required.)

-- Two (2) years of experience in the IT industry performing work in one or more of the following areas is required:
+- Two (2) years of experience in the IT industry performing work in one or more of the following areas:

 - System Administration